muehlburger/blog.muehlburger.at/content/posts/2019-11-how-to-read-research-papers-andrew-ng.md

 - Read 5-20 papers to get a basic understanding of a field
 - Read 50 - 100 papers and you have a very good understanding

-## Steps to read understand a field
+## Steps to understand a field

-Andrew proposes the following three steps to understand a field better:
+Andrew Ng proposes the following three steps to understand a field better:

 1. Compile a list of papers (research papers, blog posts, ...)
 2. Skip around the list